Nina Dobrev’s Close-Up Bikini Snap Rocks Instagram: ‘Sun’s Out, Buns Out’

-Nina Dobrev is rocking Instagram with her latest update, and her fans are absolutely loving it.
+Nina Dobrev is rocking Instagram with her latest update, and her fans absolutely love it.
 The former Vampire Diaries star has never been shy about flaunting her bikini body, and this week she proved just that by showing off a close-up of her booty.

 The actress jokes about sunning her buns in the caption of the photo, which gathered over 862,000 likes in the day after it was posted.